qdread/qdread.github.io/_drafts/2022-04-xx-pnaspaperdraft.md

 ---
-title: 'Working title about PNAS paper'
+title: 'How can we reduce the "biodiversity footprint" of the food we eat?'
 date: 2022-04-XX
 permalink: /posts/2022/04/FIXME/
 tags:

 ---

-Sometimes, the results of research don't turn out the way we expect or even want.
-If we're lucky enough to get media attention for the work, that complicates the picture further.
+Recently we published a study about how food waste and food consumption in the United States affect biodiversity around the globe.
+In this post I'll tell a little bit about the study, what we found, and an interesting headline that came out about it.

 <!--break-->

 Recently, my former postdoc mentor [Mary Muth][mkm], my amazing colleague and collaborator [Kelly Hondula][klh], and I published a paper about xxx.
 Out of all the work I've done in my professional career so far, it's the one I'm most excited about and proudest of.
-MORE INTRO
+But not all the results turned out quite the way we expected &mdash; and we were lucky enough to get a smidgen of media attention for the work, which complicates the picture further.

 ## The study